disafronov/python-logging-objects-with-schema/README.md

 - Schema tree depth is limited to a maximum nesting level (currently 100).
 Any branch that exceeds this depth is ignored and reported as a schema problem.

-  If the schema file is not found, or cannot be read/parsed/validated, a `SchemaValidationError("Schema has problems", problems=[...])` is raised when a `SchemaLogger` instance is created.
-In this case the logger instance is not created at all.
-The `problems` list contains a detailed description of the issue, including the path where the file was expected (based on the current working directory at schema discovery time).
+  If the schema file is not found, or cannot be read/parsed/validated, the logger instance is not created, schema problems are logged to stderr, and the application is terminated via `os._exit(1)`.
+The error message contains a detailed description of all issues, including the path where the file was expected (based on the current working directory at schema discovery time).

 An example schema: